 - Interactions of resource availability and access with social conflict and livelihood shocks

 My research in these areas includes global analyses and case studies.
 Much my of my field work has focused in Kenya around the Lake Victoria fishery and developing projects are based in rice field fisheries in Cambodia.
 Please see Research Projects for more information on my on-going work.

-I am currently an Atkinson Postdoctoral Fellow in Cornell University’s Atkinson Center for a Sustainable Future working with Christopher B. Barrett‘s groups.
-I recently completed my PhD and MPH working with Justin Brashares‘ in the Department of Environmental Science, Policy & Management and Lia Fernald‘s in Public Health Nutrition at the University of California, Berkeley.
+I am currently a Faculty Member in Population Medicine and Diagnostics Sciences and the Masters in Public Health (Food Systems Faculty co-lead) at Cornell University.
+I completed a postdoctoral fellowship at Cornell’s Atkinson Center for a Sustainable Future working with Christopher B. Barrett‘s group, and completed my PhD and MPH working with Justin Brashares‘ in the Department of Environmental Science, Policy & Management and Lia Fernald‘s in Public Health Nutrition at the University of California, Berkeley.